jzbor/moonwm/README.md

 MOONWM_PICOM=0        # disables picom
 ```

-Further options you can customize:
+With these settings you can turn features on or off (here are the defaults):
 ```sh
 MOONWM_KEYS=1           # enable/disable internal moonwm key handling
 MOONWM_TOGGLELAYOUT=0   # toggle layout when its already set